-Since the half of the 1960s, the research of Grazia Varisco focuses on the Mercuriali (“Mercurials”) and on the Reticoli frangibili (“Frangible grids”), as well as on the issue of multi-stability and lability of image.
+Since the half of the 1960s, the artistic research of Grazia Varisco has gone on with the works Mercuriali (Mercurials) and Reticoli frangibili (Frangible Grids), dealing with the issues of multi-stability and lability of images.

-Her Mercuriali feature the reinforced glass called Quadrionda, an industrial material of common use, which she adopted in previous works such as 9x9xX.
-The grid of this type of glass interferes with polished chrome metal studs.
-The materials employed – previously the magnets, and afterwards mercury, industrial glass decomposing the image, electric motors and light – are chosen according to the issue of variation.
+Mercuriali feature wire reinforced glass, an industrial type of glass of large use, already adopted in previous works such as 9×9×X. This material interferes with studs made of polished chrome metal.
+The materials employed – such as the magnets initially, then mercury, industrial glasses that decompose the image, the electric motor and light – are chosen according to the motives of variation.

-In Reticoli frangibili the variation of image is out of control and unforeseeable, as an effect of the interference of quadrionda glass with a variety of signs.
+In Reticoli frangibili, the uncontrollable and unpredictable variation of the image is the effect of the interference of the texture of wire reinforced glass with different signs.

 Artist Grazia Varisco